This is a guest post from Barbara Evans, a middle school language arts teacher at Holden Elementary in Chicago, Illinois.

 Primary sources are a great fit for cross curricular or interdisciplinary units as they help students strengthen reading comprehension and create deeper textual connections.

-Blog Round-Up: Using the Primary Source Analysis Tool Teaching with the Library of Congress blog June 26, 2012
+Our Favorite Posts: Using the Primary Source Analysis Tool Teaching with the Library of Congress blog May 15, 2014

 How are you using the Library’s primary source analysis tool?